 Adolescent Residential Treatment

-Four days prior to the day of admission, Skyland Trail will schedule an antigen test for COVID-19 for the client and the designated guardian with a local partner.* The client and guardian will report to the testing site for drive through testing and should receive results in 20 minutes to 2 hours.
-If both test results are negative, the client and guardian may return home or to their local accommodations and quarantine for three days.
+If both test results are negative, the client and guardian may return home or to their local accommodations and quarantine until the following day.
 They should practice physical isolation (e.g. food brought to room, no physical contact, wear masks, no community activities, etc.).
 Patient and guardian should not have physical contact with anyone except each other.

-* Clients who are traveling to Atlanta by plane must arrive in Atlanta, then quarantine in a hotel (or other local accommodations) with a designated guardian for four days before the day of admission.
-In most cases, the first antigen test can be scheduled for day five.
+* Clients who travel to Atlanta by plane must arrive in Atlanta, then quarantine in a hotel (or other local accommodations) with a designated guardian for four days before the first antigen test in the community.

 Family Therapy Sessions

 All family therapy sessions are held remotely via zoom online meetings.
 Your family therapist will provide instructions for connecting via zoom.
-Families participate in family therapy sessions twice each week.
+Families participate in family therapy sessions weekly.

 Family Enrichment Weekends

-Adolescent families participate in family enrichment weekends twice each month.
-Family enrichment weekends are held remotely via zoom online meetings.
+Adolescent families participate in family enrichment Saturday once each month.
+Family enrichment Saturday are held remotely via zoom online meetings.
 Your family therapist will provide instructions for connecting via zoom.

 Visitors and Off Campus Passes